-Here and for many other even mass nuclei, $0^+$ is the ground state and $2^+$ is the first excited state, and so referred to as 0 and 2 throughout.
-These labels specify the state of the ground and first excited states, respectively, for $^{188}$Os.
-For the odd mass nuclei and some even mass nuclei ($^{208}$Pb) this process is slightly different \cite{thompson2014coupled}.
-In the majority of even-even isotopes, the first excitation is the $2^+$ state.
+Here and for many other even-even nuclei, $0^+$ is the ground state and $2^+$ is the first excited state, and so referred to as 0 and 2 throughout.
+These labels specify the ground state and the first excited state, respectively, for the $^{188}$Os ground-state rotational band.
+For odd mass nuclei and odd-odd nuclei, this process is slightly different \cite{thompson2014coupled}.
 The first entry in the Hamiltonian, 0-0, is identical to the case without coupling and corresponds to the ground state, while the final entry, 2-2, is the Hamiltonian of the first excited state, which contains the interaction of the neutron with the first excited state along with the energy shift of this state, $\epsilon_2$.
 Furthermore, the off-diagonal entries, $V_{0-2}$ and $V_{2-0}$, give the components of the Hamiltonian relating to couplings between the ground state and the first excited state.
-The wave-packet also requires components corresponding to the ground state and first excited state interaction.
-If there were more than 2 states, this would then be generalised with an $n\times n$ matrix with the number of excited states, $n-1$, as well as a wave-function with $n$ parts \cite{vockerodt2019describing}.
-However, 2 states are used here since there is an insignificant difference, $<$ 0.1\%, in cross sections between 2 and 3 states, and using 2 states greatly reduces computational time.
-This could be another area that defines the error of the model; however is generally a smaller contribution than increasing the width parameter to reduce energy width.
+The wave-packet also requires components corresponding to the ground state and first excited state interactions.
+If there were more than 2 states, this would then be generalised with a $n\times n$ matrix with the number of excited states, $n-1$, as well as a wave-function with $n$ parts \cite{vockerodt2019describing}.
+However, 2 states are used here since there is an insignificant difference, $<$ 0.1\%, in the cross sections between 2 and 3 states, and the use of 2 states greatly reduces computational time.
+This could be another area that defines the error of the model; however, it is generally a smaller contribution than increasing the width parameter to reduce the energy width.
 The calculation of these coupling potentials is now shown in the next section.